pdjr-signalk/pdjr-skplugin-meta-injector/README.md

 configuration resources, before resetting the configuration file's 'compose' property to false and restarting the plugin.

-The snapshot tool takes a snapshot of all available Signal K paths and any associated metadata and merges this with existing resources in the metadata resource type, creating any metadata resources that do not exist and updating any that do.
+The snapshot tool takes a snapshot of metadata for all available Signal K paths and merges this with existing resources in the metadata resource type, creating any metadata resources that do not exist and updating any that do.
+Paths which have no associated metadata are saved with an empty object as their metadata value.

 The snapshot tool is triggered by setting the 'snapshot' configuration property to true and its operation proceeds in a similar way to that